ZynarX/console-game-engine/README.md

 ## OVERVIEW

-This is a *fully functional console-based game engine* that allows developers to:
+This is a *fully functional console-based game engine* that allows users to:

  - Create maps using `.vxe` file format
- - Place entities like monsters and items
+ - Place entities like monsters, items and traps
  - Implement player movement and interaction
  - Add inventory and combat systems